kidaa/xivbeat/README.md

 # xivbeat

-A Final Fantasy XIV: A Realm Reborn status checker, both in web frontend and API layer.
+A Final Fantasy XIV: A Realm Reborn website series, featuring status checker, API, and many utilty sites.

 Xivbeat, like a heartbeat but for xiv.